edemko/nanopass/README.md

 Something I especially enjoy is that all this metaprogramming generates _bog-standard_ Haskell.
 The generated code doesn't use any language extensions, and the most sophisticated typeclass it uses is `Traversable`.
-The most sophisticated thing we do is pass a record of functions through a recursion, but in all cases this record is defined at the use-site, and so my hope is that inlining and simplification will get rid of any overhead relative to to plain pattern-matching.
+The most sophisticated code we generate is to pass a record of functions through a recursion, but in practical use, this record is defined near enough to the use-site that my hope is that inlining and simplification will get rid of any overhead relative to to plain pattern-matching.
 My expectation is that the resulting code will be fast because it is the style of code that the compiler most understands.

 ## The Full Range of Nanopass